Portfolio

 Artist Statment

 Drawing from feminism, lucid dreaming, archetypal imagery, and speculative ecologies, I create immersive environments that merge sound, scent, light, and touch.
-By weaving painting and textile traditions into multi-sensory landscapes, I counter the separation of nature and culture, while also transforming collective pain into spaces of beauty and care.
-Threaded throughout are reflections on fragility, kinship, metamorphosis, and freedom — a search for new myths of belonging in precarious times.
+By weaving painting and textile traditions into multi-sensory landscapes, I dissolve the inherited separation of nature and culture while transforming collective pain into spaces of beauty and care.
+Threaded throughout are reflections on fragility, kinship, metamorphosis, and freedom.
+A search for new myths of belonging in precarious times.

-My works invite viewers to linger in spaces where boundaries collapse — between self and environment, subconscious and waking, human and more-than-human.
-They are not static images, but ecosystems of perception, asking: How do our inner states alter the ecologies around us?
+My works invite viewers to linger in spaces where boundaries soften.
+Between self and environment.
+Subconscious and waking.
+Human and more-than-human.
+These are living works.
+Ecosystems of perception that ask: How do our inner states alter the ecologies around us?
 What does it mean to imagine kinship across species and matter?
-And how might art become a site where we rehearse alternative futures — tender, porous, feminist, and shared?
+And how might art become a site where we rehearse alternative futures that are tender, porous, feminist, and shared?

 Mixtape